 If you wish to apply for an Absentee ballot for the August 4, 2015 Special Election by mail, please Click this link to obtain an Absentee application.

-In person absentee voting will also be available two Saturdays prior to the November 4th Election.
-The Election Board will be open from 9:00 a.m. until 1:00 p.m. on October 25 and November 1.
+In-person absentee voting will also be available two Saturdays prior to the election.
+The Election Board will open from 9:00 a.m. until 1:00 p.m. on March 28 and April 4.

 Our office must receive all absentee mail applications by 5:00 p.m. on Wednesday, April 1.
 This is the last day we are permitted to mail an absentee ballot.